 Preliminaries Confirm that the vacancy needs filling.
 Check to ensure the job description is accurate.
 Check to ensure the person specification is accurate.
 Assemble the panel members ensuring that one has been safer recruitment trained (if applicable) Advertise.
-Ensure the advert includes the safeguarding statement, whether it is exempt from the Rehabilitation of Offenders Act and states that CVs won't be accepted.
-Ensure all safer recruitment supporting documents that accompany the advert are up-to-date and contain all the relevant documentation as per the guidance in the Safer Recruitment and Selection Policy.
+Ensure the advert includes the safeguarding statement, whether it is exempt from the Rehabilitation of Offenders Act and states that CVs will only be accepted alongside a fully completed application form.
+Ensure all safer recruitment supporting documents that accompany the advert are up-to- date and contain all the relevant documentation as per the guidance in the Safer Recruitment and Selection Policy.